 Delivered by the Institute for Urban Indigenous Health (IUIH), the program is provided by a team of Indigenous Health Project Officers, Aboriginal and Torres Strait Islander Outreach Workers and Care Coordinators.

-Funded by the PHN, social health services are provided via the Institute of Urban Indigenous Health, through the Aboriginal and Torres Strait Islander Community Health Services (ATSICHSs) at Caboolture, Deception Bay, Margate, Morayfield, Northgate and Strathpine.
+Funded by the PHN, social and emotional wellbeing health services are provided via the Institute of Urban Indigenous Health, through the Moreton and Brisbane Aboriginal and Torres Strait Islander Community Health Services (ATSICHSs) at Caboolture, Deception Bay, Margate, Morayfield, Northgate and Strathpine.

-ATSICHSs are a one-stop shop for whole-of-life healthcare, with GPs, dentists, child health clinics, optometrists, ophthalmologists, podiatrists, dieticians, aged care services, psychologists, counsellors, and more.
+Moreton and Brisbane ATSICHSs are comprehensive medical health services offering whole-of-life healthcare, with GPs, dentists, child health clinics, optometrists, ophthalmologists, podiatrists, dieticians, aged care services, psychologists, counsellors, and more.

-Mental health is just one aspect that is embedded into the IUIH system of care and the Social Health team work with people presenting with mental health issues.
+Mental health is just one aspect that is embedded into the IUIH system of care and the Social and Emotional Wellbeing Health team work with people presenting with social and mental health issues.
 The team includes care coordinators, outreach workers, mentors, social workers, addiction medicine specialist, counsellors and psychologists who provide a bridge between ATSICHs and people’s care needs.

-Since January 2018, the PHN have been commissioning outreach health services into Zillmere’s Koobara Aboriginal and Torres Strait Islander Kindergarten and Preschool, and C&K Caboolture Community Kindergarten and Preschool.
+In 2020/21 the PHN commissioned outreach health services into Zillmere’s Koobara Aboriginal and Torres Strait Islander Kindergarten and Preschool, and C&K Caboolture Community Kindergarten and Preschool.

-The program supported 122 children via group or individual sessions, with 153 referrals made to other services, including local GPs, audiologists and paediatricians.
+The program supported 142 children via group or individual sessions, with 114 referrals to other health services.